lmparris21/K6-Course/README.md

     - Shows how to handle test abortion scenarios
     - Demonstrates graceful test termination
     - Examples of cleanup during test abortion

+16. **HTTP GET** (`16-http-get.ts`)
+    - Demonstrates how to make simple HTTP GET requests using k6
+    - Shows basic usage of the http module
+    - Includes examples of HTTP debugging options
+    - Requires the test API to be running via Docker

+17. **HTTP CRUD** (`17-http-crud.ts`)
+    - Demonstrates a complete CRUD (Create, Read, Update, Delete) workflow
+    - Shows authentication and token handling
+    - Covers PUT, POST, PATCH, and DELETE HTTP methods
+    - Includes request/response validation
+    - Requires the test API to be running via Docker

+18. **Environment Variables** (`18-env-vars.ts`)
+    - Shows how to use environment variables in k6 tests
+    - Demonstrates accessing variables through the __ENV object
+    - Example of parameterizing tests for different environments

+19. **Random Sleep** (`19-random-sleep.ts`)
+    - Demonstrates using randomized sleep durations
+    - Shows how to import and use external JavaScript libraries
+    - Example of simulating variable user behavior
+    - Uses the k6-utils library for random number generation

 ## Running Tests